cardano-foundation/CIPs/CIP-0095/README.md

 permission to authorize all at once, but this can depend on wallet's implementation.

-If user grants permission, each transaction must be signed by the secret key of the provided public stake key, with the signature and key to be added to the transaction witness set before submission.
+If user grants permission, each transaction must be signed by the secret DRep key as described in [DRep Key](#drep-key), with the signature and key to be added to the transaction witness set before submission.

 By forcing wallets to inspect these votes it allows the user to catch malicious client applications attempting to alter the vote's contents.